everram/langSchema-enhanced/README.md

 )

 const rating: string = await categorize(
-  `What rating would this re
+  `What rating would this review user give?
+  Review: could NO